artaabedi/Hiding-Host-View/README.md

 # Hide-Host-Views

-## Hiding host sources from public view.
+## Hide host sources from public view.

 * Be sure to edit the lines: [<b>9, 213, 216<b>] and then upload it to the (<b>Public_Html</b>) folder ✔️.